 Is It OK To Have Your Blinds Longer Than Your Window?

 In most cases, it is OK to have your blind longer than your window, even for inside mount.
 This would just mean that your blind would have extra material that would stack on the sill.
 That said it isn’t exactly ideal as it won’t provide as clean of a look.
+For example on a wooden blind, you might have extra slats that sit at the bottom of the window, giving it a sloppy look.
+For cordless blinds such as a motorized blind, it may cause issues when trying to operate the blind to a certain position.
 For outside mounts on the other hand, you actually want to overlap your blind so that it is longer than your window as it will provide better light blockage.

 There are some special cases for certain types of blinds.
 For example any vertical blind or shade should not be longer than the window on inside mounts, as then the slats or shade would be too long and would not fit.
 Similarly, on a Zebra Shade or Sheer Shade, the material is designed to have the stripes align and close when lowered to the sill.
 If you order the shade too long, it may not align properly when lowered to the sill of your window.

 An inside mount blind should fit the window measurements perfectly.
 Due to this, window blind users are always asked to measure the length and width of the window trim at three distinct places.
 For the blind width, measure straight across the top, middle, and bottom of the window opening and note down the minute measurements.
 For the blind length, you will have to vertically measure between the peak of the opening and the windowsill, at the right, left, and center of the opening.
 The longest measurement should be recorded.